Operation Crossbow (film): Production

 I like working in the extremes of either sheer fantasy – that's what made Around the World in 80 Days such a joy – or sheer reality.
 Crossbow falls into this second class and has given me a wonderful opportunity to dig into the past and into the truth.
 I researched Crossbow like an FBI man on a murder case, flying to the States, France, Holland, Belgium, Switzerland, and Germany because the story concentrates just as much on the Nazis' efforts to get their V rockets into the air as on the Allies' efforts to bring them down.
 This isn't going to be one of those films where all the German soldiers are square-headed idiots repeating 'Donner und Blitzen'.
 The Crossbow mission was a vital mission and had it not come off we might well have all been doing the goosestep now.

 The sets were the largest ever built at MGM British studios.
 Stages 6 and 7 were combined into one large set of 30,000 square feet.

 Some scenes of the bombing of the factory at the end of the film were later used in Battlestar Galactica to show the inside of the spacecraft burning.

 Ponti and the production company worried that the authentic name chosen for the film was confusing and led to a poor initial showing at the box office.
 This reappraisal led to new names, Code Name: Operation Crossbow and The Great Spy Mission, the name chosen for a re-release in North America.
 The film was also known as Operazione Crossbow in Italy.

-Realistic props and detailed sets added to the look of authenticity in recreating the German secret weapons projects.
-The now-defunct St. Pancras and Battersea power stations in London were used as filming locations for the power house scenes.
+Realistic props and detailed sets added to the look of authenticity in recreating the German secret-weapons projects.
+The now-defunct St. Pancras and Battersea power stations in London were used as filming locations for the powerhouse scenes.

 Parts of Norfolk were used as filming locations, including the town of King's Lynn and the Holkham National Nature Reserve.
-Also used was the grand staircase at the former Midland Grand Hotel at St. Pancras.
+Also used was the grand staircase at the former Midland Grand Hotel at St Pancras railway station and the river Rijn and skyline of Wijk bij Duurstede (the Netherlands).

 Dialogue

 An unusual aspect of Operation Crossbow is that all the German characters, and the disguised Allied characters in their roles, speak (subtitled) German instead of accented English.
 The same was true of the 1962 film The Longest Day.
 According to Turner Classic Movies' commentary, actor Paul Henreid argued the German would not work well, and that they should use English with a heavy German accent.
 Director Michael Anderson insisted on staying with the idea.
-However, it did not come across well, apparently leading to many of Henreid's scenes being cut.
+It did not come across well, though, apparently leading to many of Henreid's scenes being cut.